lps-js/lps.js/readme.md

 ### What is LPS then?

-LPS extends the notion of a production system by unifying both production rules and [logic programming](https://en.wikipedia.org/wiki/Logic_programming) into one single system.
-LPS also provides backward reasoning through the use of [SLD resolution](https://en.wikipedia.org/wiki/SLD_resolution), and logical clauses is in the form of `conclusion IF conditions`.
+LPS extends the notion of a production system by unifying both reactive rules and [logic programming](https://en.wikipedia.org/wiki/Logic_programming) into one single system.
+The logic programming aspect of LPS uses backward reasoning through [SLD resolution](https://en.wikipedia.org/wiki/SLD_resolution), and logic clauses is in the form of `conclusion IF conditions`.
 In addition, facts and actions in LPS are timestamped.

-In LPS, the production rules can be seen as the goals of an agent while the logic program forms the beliefs of the agent.
+In LPS, the reactive rules can be seen as the goals of an agent while the logic program forms the beliefs of the agent.
 LPS can be used to model system dynamics, run simulations and build agent-oriented systems, multi-agent systems and teleo-reactive programs.

 ### Atom Language Package